Shubham-Kumar-2000/Shubham-Kumar-2000/README.md

 <tbody>
 <tr>
 <td>
 Hello, I'm Shubham Kumar, A full stack web developer and ML enthusiast.
-I am working on Node JS and planning to Dive deep into latest technologies like serverless, etc. I am curently working on Open Source.
+I am working on Node JS and planning to Dive deep into latest technologies like serverless, Elixir, etc. I am curently working on Open Source.
 Looking for a time in life to really follow the loop :
 <br/><br/>
 while(alive){<br/>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;eat();<br/>